I may receive commissions from purchases made through links in this article. Full Disclosure

 Next: Fresh Herbs

 There’s nothing better than stepping outside your door and snipping a few herbs for whatever you’ve got cooking that evening.
-You can also use them for medicinal purposes.
+You can also use them for medicinal purposes like this lemon thyme tea.

 A number of common herbs are perennial, so they come back every year with pretty much no work on your part.
 It also means that other gardeners will have clumps they will be happy to share with you.